Puli Kali

-Puli kali (Meaning: Leopard Dance) is a recreational folk art from the state of Kerala, India.
+Puli kali (Meaning: Tiger Dance) is a recreational folk art from the state of Kerala, India.
 It is performed by trained artists to entertain people on the occasion of Onam, an annual harvest festival, celebrated mainly in the Indian state of Kerala.
-On the fourth day of Onam celebrations (Naalaam Onam or Vishakham), performers painted like tigers and leopards in bright yellow, red, and black shake their bellies and dance to the beats of instruments like Udukku and Thakil.
-Literal meaning of Pulikkali is 'The tiger dance' hence the performance revolve around the theme of tiger hunting.
-Folk art is mainly practiced in Thrissur district of Kerala.
+On the fourth day of Onam celebrations (Naalaam Onam or chathayam), performers painted like tigers and leopards in bright yellow, red, and black shake their bellies and dance to the beats of instruments like Chenda and Chengila.
+The literal meaning of Pulikkali is 'The tiger dance' hence the performance revolves around the theme of tiger hunting.
+Folk art is mainly practiced in the Thrissur district of Kerala.
 The best place to watch the show is at Thrissur on the fourth day of Onam, where Pulikkali troupes from all over the district assemble to display their skills.
 The festival attracts thousands of people to the Thrissur city.
 Pulikkali is also performed during various other festive seasons.

 History

-The origin of Pulikkali dates back to over 200 years, when the Maharaja Rama Varma Sakthan Thampuran, the then Maharaja of Cochin, is said to have introduced the folk art.
+The origin of Pulikkali dates back over 200 years, when the Maharaja Rama Varma Sakthan Thampuran, the then Maharaja of Cochin, is said to have introduced the folk art.
 They used to perform the art form decked as tigers with peculiar steps resembling the tiger, then known as 'Pulikkettikali' which was immensely enjoyed by the locals.
 Pulikkali in Thrissur is held in memory of this event.

 Modern

 Over the years, there have been changes in the adornment of Pulikali dancers.
 In the early days, masks were not used and participants would have themselves painted all over, on their faces as well.
 But now, ready-made masks, cosmetic teeth, tongues, beards, and mustaches are used by the participants along with the paint on their bodies.
 The tigers also wear a broad belt with jingles around their waist.
 The festival in Thrissur has now become an all peoples event with a huge response from people, especially youths who come forward to participate in the festival, and also from sponsors.
 The event is organized by the Pulikkali Co-ordination Committee, a unified council of Pulikkali groups formed in 2004 in Thrissur to preserve and propagate the art in all its true hues and tones.
 The Thrissur Municipal Corporation gives a grant of Rs 30,000($400) for each Pulikkali troupe.

 Usually, men and children perform this art form.
-For the first time, 3 women among a 51 member team participated in the Pulikali at Thrissur in 2016.
+For the first time, 3 women among a 51-member team participated in the Pulikali at Thrissur in 2016.

 Due to COVID-19 and lockdown restrictions, many Onam celebrations were put off.
 Under the initiative of Ayyanthole Desham Pulikkali Samithy, Pulikali was live-streamed on their Facebook page.
 About 17 people took part in the dance virtually from various locations.